RasPlex/RasPlex.github.io/docs/faq.md

 + <a href="http://xbian.org/" target="_blank"> XBian </a> is a platform for XBMC that runs on raspbian.
 + <a href="http://www.raspbmc.com/" target="_blank"> Raspbmc </a>is another platform for XBMC that runs on raspbian.
 + <a href="http://wiki.xbmc.org/index.php?title=Add-on:PleXBMC" target="_blank">PleXBMC</a> is a Python addon to XBMC that can be used with any of the above to provide Plex functionality on the Raspberry Pi.
-+ <a href="https://github.com/dalehamel/pyplex" target="_blank">PyPlex</a> is a light weight frontend for Plex on Raspberry Pi that requires the iOS or Android app to control it.

 ## How can I help